The FESTIVAL HEADQUARTERS is located at the Box Office of The Crocker Theater, VAPA Building 4000.

 The following are rules and guidelines for groups participating in the Command Performance:

-• Participating groups should check in at Cabrillo College 30 minutes before their
+• Participating groups should check in at Cabrillo College 30 minutes before their assigned performance time.

 • Warm up and case storage rooms will be provided.